rigaya/QSVEnc/QSVEncC_Options.en.md

   Enable performance monitoring of each task and print time required for each task at the end of log.

-### --opencl-task-threads &lt;int&gt;
+### --opencl-task-threads &lt;auto|int&gt;
 Set OpenCL task thread mode.

-This option is currently only stored for future worker-thread implementation and does not change runtime behavior.
+  - auto ... selects 2 on IceLake or later GPUs, or GPUs supporting HEVC FF encoding; otherwise selects 0 (default)

-  - 0 ... legacy single-thread path (default)
+  - 0 ... legacy single-thread path
   - 2 ... acquire + release workers
-  - 3 ... reserve filter enqueue worker mode

 ### --cl-perf-dump &lt;dir&gt;
 Write OpenCL kernel performance dumps to the specified directory and automatically generate `report.html` after encoding.